Advertising mail

 • Can you ensure proper security of the personal data, for example by means of encryption or pseudonymisation of the data?

-This is because strict requirements apply for this legal basis.
+Strict requirements apply for this legal basis.
 Are you unable to meet those requirements?
 Then you will need consent from the people to whom you want to send advertising mail.
+You must also inform them properly.

 In order to assess whether you meet the requirements of the legal basis of legitimate interest, you have to take 3 factors into consideration.
 You must be able to demonstrate that you have taken these 3 factors into consideration: